-Life as a Finance Apprentice – Bethan’s story
+Life as a Finance Apprentice – Bethan’s Story

 Hi my name is Bethan, and I’m writing this blog to share my experience of the Finance apprenticeship programme.

-After three months at university, I quickly realised this wasn’t for me.
+After three months at university, I quickly realised that it wasn’t for me.
 At the time leaving seemed such a scary prospect, but if you are in the same position, please be assured there are many amazing alternative opportunities out there.
 I searched online for apprenticeships in the area and Boots stood out straight away.
 With a wide selection of functions, high-level and relevant qualifications, great career progression opportunities and good pay, I knew this was the direction for me and had to apply.

 I began my apprenticeship with a two month store placement.
 It was great to be out in store during the festive period, getting to know what our customers want and what challenges the store colleagues face daily.

 I have had 3 roles within Finance since I joined Boots 2.5 years ago.
 These have included working as a Finance Analyst, involving tasks such as setting stores targets, running reports for new products and producing performance packs that form the basis of making important decisions across the business.
 I now work as an Assistant Finance Manager in Financial Accounting where I am part of a team producing the Boots UK accounts each month.
 My job here is to look after the valuation for stock in our stores – a big responsibility but very rewarding.

 Boots are great at supporting with studies and allow apprentices half a day per week to work towards completing our qualification.
 This can be a taught lesson or independent working time.
 There is even a building on site especially for the apprentices to work in with computers, books, and anything else we might need.